ncatlab/nlab-content/pages/3909.md

 an element of the 3-dimensional [[complex projective space]].

-Given such a pair, conversely it defines a point in Monkowski spacetime.
+Given such a pair, conversely it defines a point in Minkowski spacetime.

 ### 4d Klein correspondence